 - Student Athlete stole.
 Contact 940-565-2789.

 - UNT Career Center platinum cord for completing an internship.
 Learn more.

 - UNT Study Abroad graduation cord.
 Learn more.

 - UNT Veterans Medallion and Veterans cord from Student Veteran Services.
 Contact 940-565-3813.

 - Cords, stoles, and other accessories from fraternities and sororities, academic groups, student organizations, and honor societies.

-Contact your organizations to see if they offer anything for the commencement ceremony.
+Contact your organizations to see if they offer adornments for the commencement ceremonies.